Business Management Guide

 • Controlling returned purchases in order to ensure the department receives any credit or refund due.

-• Ensuring proper category codes are used so that requisitioned goods and services obtain all internal University approvals and that Operating Capital Outlay items (OCO) obtain an asset tag for physical inventory purposes.
+• Ensuring proper category codes are used so that requisitioned goods and services obtain all internal university approvals and that capitalizable items obtain an asset tag for physical inventory purposes.

 • Ensuring all staff are made aware of change order policies and procedures, including the need to secure the vendor’s approval of any corrected or cancelled purchase orders.